sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - postprocessor.md

+TODO: mention in docs that schema manipulated output doesn't show up in excel/csv exports since there's no way to map an arbitrary shema to a spreadsheet

 Define your own custom output schema with a [JsonLogic](https://jsonlogic.com/)-based postprocessor.
 For example, use a postprocessor if your app or API consumes data using a pre-existing schema, and you don't want to integrate using Sensible's output schema.